Venustrapflyyy/Venustrapflyyy/README.md

 - 👋 Hi, I’m Zainab
-- 👀 I’m interested in becoming a devops engineer
+- 👀 I’m a cloud/devops engineer
-- 🌱 I’m currently learning configuration management
+- 🌱 I’m always trying to improve my knowledge of cloud systems and services.
+I am actively looking for system/cloud/devops engineering roles and projects.
 - 📫 You can reach me by email at akinlawonjoyz@gmail.com

 <!---